TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 update-alternatives: using /usr/bin/vim.tiny to provide /usr/bin/vi (vi) in manual mode
 ```

+Sometimes you just want to check where the alternatives are set to and they might be 2 redirects deep.
+This command is useful for checking in that instance.

+    ls -la $(ls -la $(which phar) | awk '{print $NF}')

 Problem: Num lock is off after reboot.

 Solution: Install numlockx and insert the command into your rc.local file.